-Panasonic LX100 versus Sony RX1R II
+Panasonic LX100 vs Sony RX1R II

 The Panasonic Lumix DMC-LX100 and the Sony Cyber-shot DSC-RX1R II are two enthusiast cameras that were officially introduced, respectively, in September 2014 and October 2015.
 Both the LX100 and the RX1R II are fixed lens compact cameras that are based on a Four Thirds (LX100) and a full frame (RX1R II) sensor.
-The Panasonic has a resolution of 12.7 megapixel, whereas the Sony provides 42.2 MP.
+The Panasonic has a resolution of 12.7 megapixels, whereas the Sony provides 42.2 MP.

 Body comparison: Panasonic LX100 vs Sony RX1R II